METS-Programme/esm-ugandaemr-core/packages/esm-outpatient-app/README.md

-# esm-patient-queues-app
+# esm-outpatient-app

-Patient queues microfrontend with for patient workflows.
+Outpatient microfrontend with for patient workflows.